 Stored Credential Transactions

-Worldpay 1.4 includes support for the Stored Credential Transaction framework of the following card brands:
+Worldpay 1.4 and Access Worldpay include support for the Stored Credential Transaction framework of the following card brands:

 - American Express